allenday/nanostream-dataflow/README.md

 1. Create a [Google Cloud Project](https://cloud.google.com/)
 2. Create a [Google Cloud Storage](https://cloud.google.com/storage/) `$UPLOAD_BUCKET` **upload_bucket for FastQ files**.
 3. You can use our [simulator](https://github.com/allenday/nanostream-dataflow/blob/master/simulator) to upload FastQ for testing, or if you don't have a real dataset.
+4. Create a PubSub Topic in GUI.
+For example, file_upload.
-4. Configure [file upload notifications]((https://cloud.google.com/storage/docs/pubsub-notifications)).
+5. Configure [file upload notifications]((https://cloud.google.com/storage/docs/pubsub-notifications)).
 This creates PubSub messages when new files are uploaded.
-With our placeholder name `$UPLOAD_EVENTS`, set up PubSub notifications in the following way:
+Set up PubSub notifications:
 ```
-gsutil notification create -t $UPLOAD_EVENTS -f json -e OBJECT_FINALIZE $UPLOAD_BUCKET
+gsutil notification create \
+-t <topic name> -f json \
+-e OBJECT_FINALIZE \
+-p <subfolder path> gs://<bucket name>
 ```
-5. Create a **PubSub subscription** for `$UPLOAD_EVENTS`.
-With our placeholder name `$UPLOAD_SUBSCRIPTION`, run following command:
+6. Create a **PubSub subscription**:
 ```
-gcloud pubsub subscriptions create $UPLOAD_SUBSCRIPTION --topic $UPLOAD_EVENTS
+gcloud pubsub subscriptions create <subscription name> --topic <topic name>
 ```
-6. Provision an aligner cluster, see [aligner](aligner)
+7. Provision an aligner cluster, see [aligner](aligner)
-7. Create a **Cloud Firestore DB** ([See details in section Create a Cloud Firestore project](https://cloud.google.com/firestore/docs/quickstart-mobile-web#create_a_project)) for saving cache and result data.
+8. Create a **Cloud Firestore DB** ([See details in section Create a Cloud Firestore project](https://cloud.google.com/firestore/docs/quickstart-mobile-web#create_a_project)) for saving cache and result data.
-8. *optional* If you running the pipeline in `resistance_genes` mode you should provide "FASTA DB" and "gene list" files stored in GCS.
+9. *optional* If you running the pipeline in `resistance_genes` mode you should provide "FASTA DB" and "gene list" files stored in GCS.

 ### Project Structure
 - NanostreamDataflowMain - Apache Beam app that provides all data transformations